Kalvium-Program/lab-react-think-with-react-solution/README.md

 We will divide our work into three parts:

 - part I - Include react library in your html file
-- part II - Use JSX and babel compiler
-- part III - By using npm/yarn
+- part II - By using npm/yarn

 So let's get started!